Frequently Asked TRip Questions

 What kind of baggage rules are there for the airline?

-It varies.
+In terms of what you can bring with you, it varies.
 Always check with the airline you are using, and read the rules carefully, even calling them ahead of time is a good idea depending on...1.
 How much you are bringing and the cost as well as paying ahead of time availability 2.
 What you are planning on bringing (are black bins or duffel bags allowed, or do they have to be suitcases?)
 3. Are there any special rules for the time of year we are travelling?
 Airline rules can change with frequency.
 Being able to bring the supplies you will need as a team might need to be part of your budget depending on what you find out.

 What days are best to arrive and depart?